daizutabi/pheasant/docs/user-guide/sympy.md

 ## Numbering

 Pheasant uses MathJax's [Automatic Equation Numbering](http://docs.mathjax.org/en/latest/tex.html#automatic-equation-numbering).
 Use the custom header syntax like the figure and table.
-You can add a tag for link.
+Also, you can add a tag for link.

 ~~~
 #Eq f(x) = {{x**2}} {##eq-a#}